 All promotional and award material must recognise that Commonwealth Distance Learning Scholarships are awarded by the Commonwealth Scholarship Commission in the UK (CSC).

 The university is responsible for managing the welfare of Commonwealth Distance Learning Scholars while they are on award, including supporting disabled scholars and funding any reasonable adjustments that may be required for academic study.
-For further information on the support provided by the CSC to candidates with a disability, see the CSC disability support statement.

 For general enquiries about applying for Commonwealth Scholarships or Fellowships; please use the Contact us form instead.